rpgreview/papersandpaychecks/pnp.md

 **Gazebo**

+ERIC: I shoot it with my bow (roll to hit).
+What happened?
+ED: There is now a gazebo with an arrow sticking out of it.
+ERIC: (Pause) Wasn't it wounded?
+ED: OF COURSE NOT, ERIC!
+IT'S A GAZEBO!
+ERIC: (Whimper) But that was a +3 arrow!
+-- Richard Aronson, The Tale of Eric and the Dread Gazebo

 Derived from the word "gaze", a gazebo is an ornamental pavilon commonly located in parks and gardens and are a popular construction for outdoor dining or as a bandstand.
 A gazebo's Strength value is representative of its capacity to hold people, and their Charisma based on the aesthetic appeal.
 They are far from intelligent creatures, having but a simple function in life, but display great Wisdom in their serenity.
 For the most part Gazebos prefer to be alone, and actually find the company of humans rather tiring.
 They particularly dislike those brass bands and screaming children taking over their environment.

 | **Characteristic**| **Value**	| **Bonus**  | 	|	|